by Garrick Dee

 Improved dirt ejector

-In my opinion this is one of the biggest areas of improvement.
-Whereas in previous V6, you will need to push down on a lever in front of the trigger to empty the bin, the V8’s design allows you to empty it without having to pull any of the dust bunnies out.
+Whereas in the previous V6, you will need to push down on a lever in front of the trigger to empty the bin.
+The V8’s design allows you to dispose of it without having to pull any of the dust bunnies out.

 Mini motorized brush